storesafe/cordova-sqlite-storage/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - A recent version of the Cordova CLI (such as `6.5.0` or `7.1.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
-- _Other build systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)_
+- Other build systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK are no longer supported since they do not honor the `before_plugin_install` hook.
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license terms) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
-- SQLite _`3.15.2`_ included when building (all platforms), with the following definitions _for iOS/macOS/Windows_:
+- SQLite `3.15.2` included when building (all platforms), with the following definitions *for iOS/macOS/Windows*:
   - `SQLITE_THREADSAFE=1` (`SQLITE_THREADSAFE=2` on iOS/macOS)
   - `SQLITE_DEFAULT_MEMSTATUS=0`
   - `SQLITE_OMIT_DECLTYPE`